yinkaojo/dvp-Netflix-Viz/README.md

 Final project for python data visualization

-The final presentation is Netflix-visualization.pdf
+The final presentation is Capstone-Project-Netflix-Olayinka.pdf

 All figures generated end in .png